jason-me/bitcoin-universal-design/principles.md

 Users must be able to perceive all information and interface elements through at least one of their senses.
 This means providing text alternatives for non-text content, captions for audio, and ensuring content can be presented in different ways without losing meaning or structure.

 ### [Operable](https://www.w3.org/WAI/WCAG22/Understanding/#operable)
 All interface components and navigation must be operable by all users, regardless of how they interact with technology.
-This includes ensuring keyboard accessibility, giving users sufficient time to read and use content, avoiding designs that could cause physical reactions, and providing clear wayfinding throughout the interface.
+This includes ensuring keyboard accessibility, giving users sufficient time to read and use content, avoiding designs that could cause negative physical reactions, and providing clear wayfinding throughout the interface.

 ### [Understandable](https://www.w3.org/WAI/WCAG22/Understanding/#understandable)
 Information and interface operation must be understandable to all users.
 Content should be readable, interfaces should work in predictable ways, and systems should help users avoid and correct mistakes (especially important in Bitcoin applications where errors can have significant consequences).